h8d13/KAES-ARCH/README.md

 Pac2Pac can be found here: [PacToPac](https://github.com/h8d13/PacToPac)

 The idea was having a settings section > common operations you do on an arch system to do anything...
-Flatpak, multi-lib, etc
+Flatpak, multi-lib, etc + For people who don't like the terminal, could do common system operations.

 ## Further config